|

 93-95 Honda Prelude Ignition Timing Adjustment

-For doing the adjustment on Prelude, you will need a timing light.
+For doing the ignition distributor adjustment on Prelude, you will need a timing light.
 The car must first be warmed up until the fan turns on.
-Timing marks for timing light are exposed by removing the rubber cap from inspection window on the cylinder block, by the bell housing.
+Timing marks are exposed by removing the rubber cap from the inspection window on the cylinder block, by the bell housing.
 Also, the ignition timing check connector must be jumped.
-It is located under center of dash.
+It is located under the center of the dash.
 See the drawing below for its location.

-Connect jumper wire between the Blue/White and Brown/White wire terminals.
+Connect a jumper wire between the Blue/White and Brown/White wire terminals.

-To adjust timing, loosen distributor hold-down bolts and turn distributor housing counterclockwise to advance or clockwise to retard timing.
+To adjust timing, loosen the distributor hold-down bolts and turn distributor housing counter-clockwise to advance or clockwise to retard timing.
 Align the pointer with the Red timing mark.

 When the job is done, tighten the distributor bolts to 16 ft. lbs.
 (22 N.m). and recheck timing.